How to find a mastermind group

 3. Aim high

 Tony says, “Model someone who’s already getting the results that you want.”
 This is a vital principle to keep in mind as you find a mastermind group.
-You aren’t necessarily looking for a group of peers – you’re looking for those who have climbed a step or two higher than you on the mountain, or even more if possible.
+You don’t necessarily want a group of peers – you need those who have climbed a step or two higher than you on the mountain or even further if possible.
 What is a mastermind group if not a place you can go for peer elevation?